PetiteSW/krbiz/README.md

           of the merged files. **Only the first rows of each file**
     - [ ] When user upload a new order-file, it should show in the preview.

+- [ ] Delivery Formatting
+    - [ ] When ``tests/delivery-format-settings/missing-delivery-agency.xlsx`` is
+          registered as a new delivery format, it should show an error and abort.

 TODO:
 - [ ] Merge file download button
 - [ ] Translated file download button